Grant6899/Grant6899.github.io/_posts/2017-12-15-User-defined-Conversion.md

 static_cast<int>(si) + 3; // ok: explicitly request the conversion
 ```

+**Explicit and implicit constructors can convert other types to the current class.
+Vice versa, explicit and implicit conversion operator can convert current class to other types.**

 **Conversion to bool is usually intended for use in conditions.
 As a result, operator bool ordinarily should be defined as explicit.**